All-time Favorite Characters

 Here’s another character that I included here for that badass factor: Alucard.
 Armed with two very heavy pistols, a hat, a pair of sunglasses and a long red trenchcoat, the vampire destroyed all his opponents with STYLE.
 Additionally, aside from the badassery and monstrosity disposition, he (and a noteworthy mention also to his rival, Alexander Anderson) is also quite a complex character beneath the surface.
 He seems to have a deep respect for strong-willed humans, and even claimed he doesn’t mind dying by their hands and in contrast, despise the very same vampires he had been hunting himself.
 Despite this, he got a bit too overpowered by the end of the series, but then again, he’s awesome, so I guess his overpowering is justified.

 Faced with a painful past, with a very tragic betrayal from his very best friend – it left his beloved mentally crippled (raped right in front of him too), left himself physically amputated and left behind thousands of Apostles going for his life.
 He definitely suffers, but he never once complained however.
-To me, Guts’s biggest strength isn’t his barbaric strength or ability to use a wide variety of weapons, but rather, his devotion and strength to continually upkeep his morals and withheld his humanity, especially in a world where there is a possibility you will lose your humanity in a split second – that’s quite respectable.
+To me, Guts’s biggest strength isn’t his barbaric strength or ability to use a wide variety of weapons, but rather, his devotion and strength to continually upkeep his morals and withheld his humanity, especially in a world where there is a possibility you will lose your humanity in a split second.

 14. L (Death Note)

 L is a great character and evidently, the anime gets a little dull without L halfway through the show.
-L is a mysterious enigma – one could spend hours trying to decipher the hidden meanings behind each and every word he’s spoken.
+L is am enigma – one could spend hours trying to decipher the hidden meanings behind each and every word he’s spoken.
 Additionally, he also served as the perfect contrast to Kira, the anime’s smart evil bastard.
 Both of them are flawed in their reasoning and justification with justice, yet, both possess a hefty amount of intelligence and wits that locked them both in a mental battle with each other.
 One wants to be godly existence, while the other’s existence remained vague and mysterious towards the end.
 Perhaps it’s because of the contrast that makes me like L so much as a character.
 Remove either one of them from the show, and I don’t think I will be as interested.

 15. Oreki Houtarou (Hyouka)